prometheus/docs/content/docs/operating/storage.md

 implication for memory usage (see above) in mind.

 Even more important is raising the value for the `storage.local.max-chunks-to-persist` flag at the same time.
-As a rule of thumb, keep it somewhere between 50% and 100% of the `storage.local.memory-chunks` value.
+As a rule of thumb, keep it around 50% of the `storage.local.memory-chunks` value.
 The main drawback of a high value is larger checkpoints.
-The consequences of a value too low are much more serious.
+The consequences of a value too low are much more serious, as the sample ingestion will simply stop once the value is reached.
+The more chunks you can keep in memory per time series, the more write operations can be batched, which is especially important for spinning disks.
+Note that each active time series will have an incomplete head chunk, which cannot be persisted yet.
+It is a chunk in memory, but not a “chunk to persist” yet.
+If you have 1M active time series, you need 3M `storage.local.memory-chunks` to have three chunks for each series available.
+Only 2M of those can be persistable, so setting `storage.local.max-chunks-to-persist` to more than 2M can easily lead to more than 3M chunks in memory, despite the setting for `storage.local.memory-chunks`.

 Out of the metrics that Prometheus exposes about itself, the following are particularly useful for tuning the flags above: